 Fifteen (31.9%) patients underwent additional surgeries on the lymph nodes at different times after the first surgery on the thyroid and lymph nodes.
 The recurrent regional metastases appeared within 2 to 22 years after the primary intervention, an average of 7.2 ± 2.48 .
-This could be explained by late diagnosis of the carcinomas in patients of the 2nd group with extrathyroid tumor growth (T3) in 53.0% of cases, as compared to 16.3% of patients in the second group.
-Out of 7 (14.9%) patients of the 2nd group, a continuous tumor growth in the regional lymph nodes of the 2 to 5 group was found on the ipsilateral side, in 5 (10.6%) patients-on the contralateral side, and in 3 (6.4%) cases the metastases were found in mediastinal lymph nodes (7th group), which required additional surgery, including transsternal access.
+This could be explained by late diagnosis of the carcinomas in patients of the 2nd group with extrathyroid tumor growth (T3) in 53.0% of cases as compared to 16.3% of patients in the 2nd group.
+Out of seven (14.9%) patients of the 2nd group, a continuous tumor growth in the regional lymph nodes of the 2 to 5 group was found on the ipsilateral side, in five (10.6%) patients-on the contralateral side, and in three (6.4%) cases the metastases were found in mediastinal lymph nodes (7th group), which required additional surgery, including transsternal access.

-Noteworthy, in 4 (8.5%) patients, the regional metastases were found after organ-sparing surgeries.
-These were ipsilateral metastases in 3 (6.4%) cases and contralateral in 1 (2.1%) case.
+Noteworthy, in four (8.5%) patients, the regional metastases were found after organ-sparing surgeries.
+These were ipsilateral metastases in three (6.4%) cases and contralateral in one (2.1%) case.
 In these patients, a second surgery was performed to remove the residual thyroid tissue.
-In 9 (19.1%) patients, regional metastases of the carcinoma were found after the thyroidectomy.
-Moreover, in 5 (10.6%) cases, the metastases were contralateral or mediastinal.
-In all cases, the size of the carcinoma at the moment of primary surgery was larger than 4 cm and was associated with regional metastases into the cervical lymph nodes (T3, N1a-b, M0).
+In nine (19.1%) patients, regional metastases of the carcinoma were found after the thyroidectomy.
+Moreover, in five (10.6%) cases, the metastases were contralateral or mediastinal.
+In all cases, the size of the carcinoma at the

+Table 2: Five and ten years survival rate in patients with MTC from the 1st and 2nd groups moment of primary surgery was larger than 4 cm and was associated with regional metastases into the cervical lymph nodes (T3, N1a-b, M0).